 Talk to your nurse, doctor or someone else in your care team.
 They can help you understand your diagnosis, treatment and side effects, listen to your concerns, and put you in touch with other people who can help.

-Many hospitals have counsellors or psychologists who specialise in helping people with cancer - ask your doctor or care team at the hospital if this is available or if they know of services in the community you can access at low or no cost to you.
-Your doctor may also be able to refer you to a counsellor, or you can seek out a private counsellor yourself.
+Many hospitals have counselors or psychologists who specialize in helping people with cancer - ask your doctor or care team at the hospital if this is available or if they know of services in the community you can access at low or no cost to you.
+Your doctor may also be able to refer you to a counselor, or you can seek out a private counselor yourself.

 Talking to other men with prostate cancer can be a helpful way to connect with people who understand what you’re going through.
 Speak to your doctor for recommendations on any good local groups, or check online for ones that interest you.

 You can also check out these resources:

 Prostate Cancer Foundation — information about online support groups for people affected by prostate cancer, their caregivers, and families.

 Us TOO — educational resources, support services, and advocacy for men with prostate cancer and their families.

 Imerman Angels — a free service providing personalized one-on-one cancer support for people with cancer, survivors, and caregivers.